 Resources for Implementation

-- Patient Pathways Analysis: How-To Guide – Detailed guide for developing a PPA, designed for use by national TB programs and technical partners
+- Patient Pathway Analysis: How-To Guide – Detailed guide for developing a PPA, designed for use by national TB programs and technical partners

 - PPA Excel Template – Excel document to use as a companion to the PPA guide